entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 Obruchev DV.
 1964.
 Class Placodermi.
 Fundamentals of
 Paleontology: A Manual for Paleontologists and Geologists of the U.S.S.R., XI, Agnatha, Pisces.
-Russian: English translation by the Israel Program for Scientific Translations, 1967.
+Russian: English translation by the Israel Program for Scientific Translations, 1967.

 Obrucheva OP.
 1962.
 Armored fishes of the Devonian of USSR (coccosteidae and dinichthyidae).
 Moscow: Moscow